Herbert N. Straus House: Jeffrey Epstein

-Jeffrey Epstein moved into the house in 1996, at which time he claimed to own it, although its registered ownership changed in 2011 from a trust connected to both Wexner and Epstein to a trust controlled by Epstein.
+Jeffrey Epstein moved into the house in 1995, at which time he claimed to own it, although its registered ownership changed in 2011 from a trust connected to both Wexner and Epstein to a trust controlled by Epstein.

 Vicky Ward visited Epstein at the house for "The Talented Mr Epstein", her 2003 profile in Vanity Fair magazine.
 Ward wrote that she felt that upon entering the house "you feel you have stumbled into someone’s private Xanadu.
 This is no mere rich person's home, but a high-walled, eclectic, imperious fantasy that seems to have no boundaries".
 Rows of 'individually framed eyeballs' manufactured for injured English soldiers decorated the entrance hall along with a 'twice-life-size sculpture of a naked African warrior'.
-A room described as a "leather room" had leopard print chairs with walls decorated in 'cordovan-colored fabric'.
+A room described as a "leather room" had leopard print chairs with walls decorated in "cordovan-colored fabric".
 A large 'Oriental fantasy of a woman holding an opium pipe and caressing a snarling lionskin' hung on the walls.

 A large office spanned the width of the house, decorated with a large Persian rug alongside '18th-century black lacquered Portuguese cabinets' and a desk that belonged to the banker J. P. Morgan.
 A copy of Justine, or The Misfortunes of Virtue by the Marquis de Sade, which tells the tale of the sexually abused 12-year old protagonist of the novel, was on the desk.
 A Steinway grand piano was surmounted by a stuffed black poodle.
 Epstein told Ward that "No decorator would ever tell you to do that ...
 But I want people to think what it means to stuff a dog".
 The French decorator Alberto Pinto was responsible for much of the interior.
 The house has a bathroom lined in lead with closed-circuit television.

 The New York City Police Department (NYPD) authorities and FBI agents raided the house in July 2019 as part of a federal investigation into sex trafficking allegations against Epstein.

 2021 sale

 In March 2021, former Goldman Sachs executive Michael Daffey purchased the home for $51 million, with proceeds from the sale going to the Epstein Victims' Compensation Program.
-Daffey secured a $30.6 million loan from Citigroup to purchase the home.
+Daffey secured a $30.6 million loan from Citigroup to purchase the home and announced plans to renovate the house.
+The renovation was completed in 2025.